trillium-rs/trillium/docs/src/who.md

 # Who is behind this?

 Hi, I'm [jbr](https://github.com/jbr).
-I'm currently the sole author of myco, but hopefully that will change over time.
+I'm currently the sole author of trillium, but hopefully that will change over time.
 I've been working on tide, async-h1, and http-types for the last year, and have landed a number of exciting features in that framework, such as sessions, unix socket listeners, tls, and websockets.
 I've also done a bunch of work